ali-zeynali/ShortStoryGenerator/README.md

 ```

 ## Questions
-Feel free to share your comments and thoughts regarding this project or ask me your question via my email address: "a" + __MY LAST NAME__ + "@umass.edu"
+Feel free to share your comments and thoughts regarding this project or ask me your question via my email address: "a" + __MY LASTNAME__ + "@umass.edu"